pratyayatziroh/java-concepts/README.md

 To get the EpochTime in nano seconds you can use the method `System.nanoTime()` and then convert it into other common units for eg. _micro second_

+`ExecutorTimeUtil` class is basically built to get the current epoch time in various time units.
+The core application is to get the time required to execute an operation.